scikit-image/scikit-image/doc/source/skips/1-governance.rst

 governance model, and make decisions about funding granted to the project itself.
 (Funding to community members is theirs to pursue and manage.)
 The purpose of the SC is to ensure smooth progress from the big-picture perspective.
-Changes that impact the full project require a synthetic analysis and a consensus that is both explicit and informed.
+Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
 When the core developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

 The steering council is fixed in size to five members.
 This may be expanded in the future.
 The initial steering council of scikit-image consists of Stéfan